Pliny the Younger on Christians: Background

-Pliny the Younger was the governor of Bithynia and Pontus on the Black Sea coast of Anatolia, having arrived there around September 11 as the representative of Emperor Trajan.
-Pliny likely wrote the letters from Amisus before his term ended in January 113.
+Pliny the Younger was the governor of Bithynia and Pontus on the Black Sea coast of Anatolia, having arrived there as the representative of Emperor Trajan between 109 and 111 AD on September 17.
+Pliny likely wrote the letters from Amisus.
 The origin of Christianity in that region is not known, but it has not been associated with Paul the Apostle's travels.
 Given the reference to Bithynia in the opening of the First Epistle of Peter (most likely written during the reign of Domitian in AD 81), Christianity in the region may have had some Petrine associations through Silas.

 In 111 Bithynia and Pontus was known for being in disorder, and Pliny was selected by Trajan because of his legal training and his past experience.
 Pliny was familiar with the region, having defended two of their proconsuls for extortion in the Senate, one case being around AD 103.
 However, Pliny had never performed a legal investigation of Christians, and thus consulted Trajan in order to be on solid ground regarding his actions, and saved his letters and Trajan's replies.
 The way he expressed his lack of familiarity with the procedure may indicate that such prosecutions against Christians had taken place before (namely in Rome), but Pliny had not been involved in them.

 As governor, Pliny held large influence over all of the residents of his province.
 This was especially true in the legal treatment of Christians.
 The Roman legal construct of cognitio extra ordinem afforded governors a large amount of discretion in deciding legal cases.